Baked Sweet Potato and Egg Cups are a delicious and nutritious breakfast made with grated sweet potatoes, eggs and spices baked in a muffin tin.

 Baked Sweet Potato Egg Cups

 A healthier version of eggs in a nest made with grated sweet potatoes seasoned with thyme, salt, and pepper and mixed with pecorino, which adds a sharp sweetness to the potatoes.
 The potatoes bake in a muffin tin and then are topped with an egg and baked a little longer.
 When done, sprinkle with more pecorino and enjoy!
 For more sweet potato recipes, try this Turkey and Sweet Potato Frittata or these Skillet Sweet Potato Chicken Hash with Eggs.
+And if you want more egg muffin recipes, these Loaded Egg Muffins are perfect.

 To shave off some prep time, use the grater attachment on your food processor to prepare the sweet potatoes.
 Plus, the machine makes nice long shreds, which are perfect for the potato cups.
 This recipe bakes in under 25 minutes, depending on how you like your eggs.
 After you crack an egg in each cup, bake for 12 minutes if you want runny yolks or 14 for a slightly harder yolk.